lightonray/mpinternship-backend/taskone/README.md

 To test the API using Postman, follow the instructions provided in the API section of this README.
 For the user-friendly application, explore the features through the intuitive interface.

 Note
+Make sure to include the authentication token (received upon login) in the headers of requests that require authentication.
+You can set the Authorization header with the token as Bearer YOUR_TOKEN.

-This repository offers both a user-friendly application and a robust API, making it versatile for various use cases.
-Ensure proper security measures when deploying the application in a production environment.
+This API is designed for educational and testing purposes.
+Please use it responsibly and ensure proper security measures are in place when deploying it in a production environment.